-Brick is laid in such way it exhibits on the face of the wall known as a header and a course, through which all bricks are placed as headers, is called a heading course or header course.
+Brick is laid in such a way it exhibits on the face of the wall known as a header and a course through which all bricks are placed as headers is called a heading course or header course.

-The bond is an arrangement of bricks or stones in each course, to ensure the best attainable interlocking and to keep away from the continuity of vertical joints in two successive courses, both on the face and within the body of the wall.
+The bond is an arrangement of bricks or stones in each course to ensure the best attainable interlocking and to keep away from the continuity of vertical joints in two successive courses, both on the face within the body of the wall.

 Each horizontal layer of bricks laid in mortar in masonry construction is called a course.